Defining Inspirational Dog Training . . .

 Simple eh?
 But as Bob Bailey says dog training is simple but not always easy.
 So let me share the series of video clips that inspired this blog post.

 These results come from a consistent application of the three steps above.
-Any of you that are subscribers to Puppy Peaks have seen me repeat those four steps above over and over in every clip I post each week about Swagger’s training.
+Any of you that are in my online programs have seen me repeat those four steps above over and over.
 I am sure the results shown in video above comes as little surprise to any of you (other than Swagger is a few months older now that he is in Puppy Peaks:)) because you have seen Swagger’s responses evolve each week.
-Every struggle I posted and my approach to overcoming it is what has brought us to the place this video represents, one that very well could possibly be inspiring results for a puppy that has just turned 10 months old!
+Every struggle I posted in Puppy Peaks and my approach to overcoming it is what has brought us to the place this video represents, one that very well could possibly be inspiring results for a puppy that has just turned 10 months old!
 I know Swagger and I have a very long way to go but I think he is quickly approaching all of my above criteria.
 Don’t you think?

 Today I am grateful for Swagger and all he is teaching me about dog training.
 Sigh . . . yes we are both still learning and it amazing me how much each dog I work with teaches me.
 I can’t believe all the discoveries and changes I have made in my training with Mr. Swag-man compared to what I did when his mother was this age just four short years ago!